hatice-nur-kaya/hatice-nur-kaya/README.md

 - Developing a project for JAVA-REACT CAMP 🚀
 - Writing on 1 site 📃
 - A donation project was made with Java
+- Projects related to autism and earthquakes are being carried out.

 ## Stats